 At the end of their economic life, wells must be plugged in accordance with statutory and regulatory requirements.
 To ensure the sufficiency of funds for well plugging, the DEC holds financial security in amounts statutorily determined based on an operator's number of wells and their depths.
-At year-end 2012, DEC held $23.88 million in financial security to guarantee well plugging and well site reclamation.
-This was a slight decrease from the amount held at year-end 2011.
+At year-end 2013, DEC held $25.32 million in financial security to guarantee well plugging and well site reclamation.
+This represents an increase of $1.44 million from the amount held at year-end 2012.

 In 2013, operators plugged 274 wells in accordance with requirements in DEC-issued plugging permits.
 Of the 274 wells plugged in 2013:

 - 222 (81%) of the plugged wells were oil and secondary recovery wells in the old oilfields of western New York;